 The answer may be to turn to the private sector.

-The parallels with computer viruses and those found in the living world are remarkably common.
+The parallels between computer viruses and those found in the living world are remarkably common.

 Sometimes the damage can be too severe to save the host and the computer ends up in computer heaven.
 Or the nearest skip.